Steven-matos/idea-tracker/README.md

-# Idea Tracker
+# Notes Tracker

-A React Native application built with Expo for tracking and organizing your ideas.
-Capture ideas through text or voice recordings, categorize them, and manage them locally on your device.
+A React Native application built with Expo for tracking and organizing your notes.
+Capture notes through text or voice recordings, categorize them, and manage them locally on your device.

 ## Features

 ### ✨ Core Features
-- **Text Ideas**: Create and edit text-based ideas
+- **Text Notes**: Create and edit text-based notes
-- **Voice Ideas**: Record voice notes with playback functionality
+- **Voice Notes**: Record voice notes with playback functionality
-- **Categories**: Organize ideas with customizable categories
+- **Categories**: Organize notes with customizable categories
 - **Local Storage**: All data stored locally on device (no backend required)
-- **Search & Filter**: Find ideas by content or category
+- **Search & Filter**: Find notes by content or category
 - **iOS-Focused Design**: Native iOS design patterns and interactions

 ### 📱 User Interface
 - Clean, iOS-native design with proper navigation
 - Tab-based navigation for main features
-- Modal screens for creating and editing ideas
+- Modal screens for creating and editing notes
 - Intuitive voice recording with visual feedback
 - Category color coding and filtering
 - Pull-to-refresh functionality